 However, prioritizing your stretching not only means an effective workout.
 It also reduces stress and serves to improve your functionality by making you more flexible and energetic.

 The 37-year old, Swiss tennis legend lost to Novak Djokovic in the final of the Men’s Wimbledon tournament.
 While he is incredibly fit for his age, Federer does acknowledge that properly caring for his health and fitness is the foundation of his longevity both on and off the court.

 Following his 2017 Wimbledon win, Federer revealed in a TV interview the importance of resting between tournaments.
 Federer can no longer count on his youth to speed up his recovery time.
 So, it’s important for him to take more time to relax.

 This also applies to individuals who choose to exercise every day of the week.
 Not giving your body a chance to recover after rigorous exercise may cause you more harm than you think.
 Is your body continuously sore?
-Are you’re battling with constant stiffness?
-Have you noticed a change of color in your urine?
+Are you battling constant stiffness?
+Have you noticed a change in color in your urine?
 If so, you may need to take a rest day because the overtraining is taking a toll on your body.

 Maintain a healthy family environment

 Federer once shared that his family environment had a positive effect on him.
 Moreover, he credits it for his professional success.